Getting Started

 Add some business logic

 Section titled “Add some business logic”Let’s add a tiny bit of validation.
-Replace your main()
+Replace your main() function:

 async function main() { const accountId = 'account-123';